Fashion and (Over)Shopping

 We are now flooding the secondary market with mall brands: We're creating the end of vintage: Nothing new is worth keeping (or will last) for 25 years.

 As for the high end, luxury label clothes are increasingly boring because designers can't take risks when the financial stakes are so high.
 The former New York Times fashion critic Cathy Horyn, put it succinctly:

 “The main interest of high-fashion companies is economic rather than aesthetic.
 It’s to sell products and capture new markets, much as Coca-Cola and Apple do.”

 And here are those Luxury guys' personal fortunes charted >

-Altogether, the net worth of twenty people --the boys who got richest from fashion-- is over twice the GDP of Bangladesh (where so many of their clothes are made), or greater than the GDP of 165 separate countries.
+The net worth of twenty people --the boys who got richest from fashion-- is over twice the GDP of Bangladesh (whose people make their clothes); or greater than the GDP of 165 separate countries.